How Franchises Can Use Digital Marketing to Their Advantage

 When gathering emails, consider the best method for reaching your audience.
 Would they be responsive to a pop-up screen on your website that asks for their email?
 Would they be more likely to engage with an email pick-up via social media?
 Think of all the locations where you could ask for emails, and brainstorm incentives for your customers.
 Free stuff usually does the trick.

 Pay Per Click (PPC)

 This is just what it sounds like.
-Many businesses utilize this model of digital marketing in which involves advertisers pay a fee for every time one of their ads is clicked on by a consumer.
+Many businesses utilize this model of digital marketing which involves advertisers paying a fee for every time one of their ads is clicked on by a consumer.
 It’s a way to purchase visits to your website, rather than earning those interactions organically.

 Take your customer service to a more accessible plan by creating a Twitter account for your business.
 On one hand, this will make it easier to improve your social media reach if you’re using Twitter in addition to other networks like Facebook and Instagram.
 On the other hand, you can create a very accessible page for your customers to contact you via the chat function.

 Many businesses will exclusively set up a technical support Twitter for this very reason.
 You’ll need to make sure it is checked several times a day, but it provides a way for customers who may not be keen on a phone call to contact you for help with your product.